$125 off any CGM Plan. Use code WINTER125

 Here are some tips to help prevent a potential blood glucose spike (and help lower blood sugar) when consuming coconut milk:

-• Have it alongside a meal rich in protein and fiber
+• Consume the milk in moderation alongside a meal rich in protein and fiber.

-• Practice meal sequencing by eating a source or protein or fiber before consuming coconut milk
+• Practice meal sequencing by eating a source of protein or fiber before consuming coconut milk.

-So, while coconut milk will not likely lead to sharp blood sugar spikes, putting the tips above into practice and discussing how coconut milk fits into your overall diet with your dietitian can help you keep your levels regulated.
+So, while coconut milk won't likely lead to sharp blood sugar spikes, implementing the tips above and discussing how it fits into your overall diet with your dietitian can help you keep your levels balanced.

 Health Benefits of Coconut Milk